 In addition to a diverse professional background, Dr. Sweeting has served with many ministries and organizations.
 Today he serves on the board of the National Association of Evangelicals (NAE) and on the executive committee of the Fellowship of Evangelical Seminary Presidents.
 He was the Chairman of the Theology Committee for the Evangelical Presbyterian Church.
 Don served on the board of John Stott Ministries in the United States.
 He also served on the board of the Langham Partnership International, a London-based global ministry that aims to equip and train upcoming leaders in Two-Thirds World churches by providing scholarships, building seminaries and training preachers.

 Dr. Sweeting speaks and preaches around the country and has published numerous articles for well-known magazines and scholarly journals.
-He also co-authored two books and is working on several others, and also has a daily five-minute, nationally syndicated radio program called TAKE5, heard in 23 states.
+He also co-authored two books and is working on several others.

 Dr. Sweeting and his wife Christina have three adult sons and a teenage daughter.
 His son, Joshua, graduated from Colorado Christian University in 2014.
 Don writes a regular blog post at donsweeting.com and can be followed on Twitter @dsweeting.